circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 > Error: Unable to find organization YOUR_ORG_NAME of vcs-type GITHUB: Must have member permission.: the organization 'YOUR_ORG_NAME' under 'GITHUB' VCS-type does not exist.
 Did you misspell the organization or VCS?

-Read more in our [Orbs Quickstart]({{site.baseurl}}/2.0/orb-author/#orbs-quickstart).
+Read more in our [Orb CLI Permission Matrix]({{site.baseurl}}/2.0/orb-author-intro/#permissions-matrix).

 ## Secure API Tokens

 * Question: How do I protect a user's API tokens and other sensitive information?

 * Answer: Utilize the `env_var_name` parameter type for the API key parameter.
 This parameter type will only accept valid POSIX  environment variable name strings as valid input.
 In the parameter description it is best to mention to the user to add this environment variable.

 Read more:
 * [Environment Variable Name]({{site.baseurl}}/2.0/reusing-config/#environment-variable-name)